-- Personnel, ladders and fully extended aerial equipment must never get closer than 10 feet from lines up to 50,000 volts. - · Higher voltages require greater clearances. - There is no uniform system for identifying power line voltage.
-When in doubt, contact Dominion Energy for clearance information.
+- Personnel, ladders and fully extended aerial equipment must never get closer than 10 feet from lines up to 50,000 volts. - Higher voltages require greater clearances. - There is no uniform system for identifying power line voltage.
+If you are unsure of the voltage of a line, consult Dominion Energy to ensure safe working distances.
 Their line workers get a lot of specialized training that teaches them to recognize the voltages they're dealing with at any given site.
 Don't make the mistake of thinking you can know the appropriate voltage and safe clearance by looking at a line. - Electrical safety distances given are minimums.
 Always use the maximum possible distance.
 Your best practice is always to stay as far away as possible from power lines and electrical infrastructure.